 When Should I Go?

-In addition to the overall lower prices during off-peak times, Disney is much more likely to offer special promotions, such as Free Dining, during slower periods, reducing the cost of your vacation even further.
-Just don’t expect to see any special offers or promotions from Disney during the week of Easter, Thanksgiving, or from Christmas through New Years Eve!
+In addition to the overall lower prices during off-peak times, Disney is much more likely to offer special promotions during slower periods, reducing the cost of your vacation even further.
+Don’t expect to see any special offers or promotions from Disney during the week of Easter, Thanksgiving, or Christmas through New Year’s Eve!

 TheMouseForLess Tip: For a complete analysis of the best time to plan your visit, read our Choosing Vacation Dates Guide.

-Should I Stay On or Off Site?
+Should I Stay On or Off-Site?